 Learn about the Massachusetts District Court Appellate Division and its proceedings.

-Small claims courts are designed to provide a simple, informal and inexpensive option for resolving cases where the amount at issue is $7,000 or less.
+Small claims courts provide a simple, informal and inexpensive option for resolving cases where the claim is $7,000 or less.

 Learn how to respond to traffic tickets and what the court process is like.